top of page

 In this fourth installment of my Pro Producer's Tips series, I will be covering what morphing is and how you can employ it to create unique sounds using a variety of different techniques, from the most basic to the more esoteric and unconventional with a bit of side-thinking.

-As always it's not DAW-specific but I'm an Ableton user, so I will explain the concepts in this workstation trying to be as generic as possible because my goal is to give you inspiration and ideas out of the specific software used; there will also be some freebies accompanying this topic for you to download at the end of the article, which has plenty of audio examples, images and video tutorials.
-I try to schedule these blog posts once per month in order to be able to prepare the contents and hopefully give back quality and rich amount of information.
+As always it's not DAW-specific but I'm an Ableton user, so I will explain the concepts in this workstation trying to be as generic as possible because my goal is to give you inspiration and ideas out of the specific software used; there will also be some freebies accompanying this topic for you to download at the end of the article, which has plenty of audio examples, images, and video tutorials.
+I try to schedule these blog posts once per month to be able to prepare the content and hopefully give back quality and a rich amount of information.

 Now I'm excited for this one so here we go!